In this article:

 Frequently Asked Questions

-Where does the AI get its inspiration?
+Where does the AI gets its inspiration?

 Azure GPT4o applies as the default LLM, unless your administrator changed this for you.
 So a general LLM applies here and not a specific legal one, unless you use Noxtua.